yo3nglau/KeepLearning/Resolution/How-to-create-and-use-a-Git-repository.md

 git init
 # Add file contents to the index
 git add .
+# Show the state of the working directory and staging area
+git status
 # Record changes to the repository
 git commit -m "necessary specification of this update"
 # Update remote refs along with associated objects